 How long have you been into blogging?
 And do you insist on a blog entry daily?

 According to the archive, I’ve been blogging for about 18 months.
 I didn’t really get into it until the middle of last year when I started playing more with CSS and wanted to improve my writing.
 I decided to start sharing all the stuff wandering around in my head and try to communicate it in a way that made sense.
 It’s been a lot of fun.
 And no, I don’t insist on blogging every day, although I usually do.

-- What do you feel the next hot language will be for
+What do you feel the next hot language will be for the web?

 It’s not a language, but the hot topic I see on the horizon is the whole standards movement.
 As we start to phase out the old browsers (Netscape 4.x, I’m looking at you over there in the corner), people who build sites will be better able to divorce data from display, be able to build more complex and usable sites, and we’ll all be happy little web slaves.
 XML, CSS and XHTML will play big parts in the next couple years in making this possible.
 Personally, I can’t wait.

 I am guessing you rooted for the Pats in the superbowl, how did you feel about their game play?